geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ![WebSocket logo](https://cdn.geotribu.fr/img/logos-icones/divers/websocket.png){: .img-thumbnail-left }

-QTribu chat relies on [the WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket) (we mentioned it back in [2013](../2013/2013-02-25_websocket.md "WebSockets and Cartography")), using components of the Qt framework that QGIS is based on.
+QTribu chat relies on [the WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket), using components of the Qt framework that QGIS is based on.
 These components are included in the Windows versions of QGIS but must be installed manually on Linux.
 For example, on Ubuntu (22.04):

 ```sh title="apt command to install additional Qt dependencies on Debian/Ubuntu"
 sudo apt install python3-pyqt5.qtmultimedia python3-pyqt5.qtwebengine python3-pyqt5.qtwebsockets